Will Tesla Disrupt Long Haul Trucking?

 |18,000 RPM

-From these parameters the following truck performance characteristics were derived.
+From these parameters, the following truck performance characteristics were derived.
 In all cases, these characteristics are for a combination of the Truck and a Trailer with GCW (Gross Combination Weight) of either 60,000 pounds or 80,000 pounds, as indicated and operating under no wind, sea level conditions.

 |Characteristic